microsoft/FluidFramework/docs/README.md

 npm run build
 ```

-This will regenerate the `content/docs/api/*.md` files from the provided json files.
+This will regenerate the `content/apis/*.md` files from the provided json files.
 Note that the `api-documenter.json` file is used to configure the output.
-The index page for the API landing page is manually copied from `assets/api_index.md` once the markdown files are generated.

 ### Updating the API generator code